Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Introduction

-Weak existence is more nuanced.
-If time integrability $q=\infty$, then for any values of $p,d$ in the supercritical regime, there exists a drift $b\in L_\infty([0, T], L_p(\R^d))$ for which weak existence fails for SDE \eqref{bmeq}, see, e.g., \cite[Example~2.1]{Sasha}.
-Surprisingly enough, if $q\neq\infty$, then weak existence does hold for some supercritical values of $p,q,d$.
+The weak existence is more nuanced.
+If the time integrability is $q=\infty$, then for any values of $p,d$ in the supercritical regime, there exists a drift $b\in L_\infty([0, T], L_p(\R^d))$ for which the weak existence fails for SDE~\eqref{bmeq}, see, e.g., \cite[Example~2.1]{Sasha}.
+Surprisingly enough, if $q\neq\infty$, then the weak existence does hold for some supercritical values of $p,q,d$.
 Namely, it was discovered by Krylov \cite{Kr20} (see \cite{galeati2023note} for an alternative proof) that a weaker condition